The Best Time to Visit Tasmania

 But…visit in autumn and you’ll see the dozens of varieties of colourful mushrooms emerging from the rainforest floor – it’s quite a sight!

-Bay of Fires and Freycinet
+Bay of Fires beaches

 The weather is so good all year that the best time to visit the East Coast is…you guessed it…any time!